idiotWu/smooth-scrollbar/docs/caveats.md

 # Caveats

 Custom scrollbars is always a controversial issue.
-On one hand, they provide full control of scrollbars.
+On the one hand, they provide full control of scrollbars.
 But on the other hand, they degrade user experience because native behavior is unmatchable.
 As the author of this script, I don't really want you to use it unless you are sure about what you are doing.

+If you just want to customize your scrollbars, you can try out something like [react-custom-scrollbars](https://github.com/malte-wessel/react-custom-scrollbars) which follows native scrolling.

 ## Native behavior is unmatchable